-Alaska village residents: Lack of housing hurting community
+Alaska village residents: Lack of housing hurts community

-KODIAK, Alaska (AP) — Some Alaska residents say a shortage of available family housing is having a snowball effect on the community.
+KODIAK, Alaska (AP) — A shortage of family housing in a village on Kodiak Island is having a snowball effect on the community, according to residents.

-The Kodiak Daily Mirror reports residents of Larsen Bay say the lack of available homes is making it difficult to attract more families to the village, thus forcing the closure of the local Larsen Bay School.
+People in Larsen Bay say the lack of available homes in the village of 85 people makes it difficult to attract more families.

-Some residents say the homes are being purchased by people from outside the state who maybe only use the home for a couple weeks.
+A lack of students this year led to the closure of Larsen Bay School.
+The school closure makes attracting families even harder, the Kodiak Daily Mirror reported .

-Data provided by the Kodiak Island Borough’s Resource Management Officer Maggie Slithe shows there were 140 properties in Larsen Bay listed on the 2018 tax roll.
-Of the total number of properties, 74 are owned by individuals with a mailing address in Larsen Bay.
+“What the communities need and what they want is housing for their children, to raise their families,” said Betty MacTavish, an 11-year resident of Kodiak who has taught in area villages.
+“If you don’t have children, you don’t have schools, and you don’t have a viable community.”

 Most Read Nation & World Stories